Choking and crying, Hong Kong protesters pinned back on campus

 Some train services and many roads across the Kowloon peninsula were closed.
 All schools were shut.

-Some of those trapped on the sprawling red-brick campus said they would never surrender.

-“We need to fight until the end.
-If we don’t fight, Hong Kong will be over,” said Ah Lung, 19.

-The unrest in Hong Kong poses the gravest popular challenge to Chinese President Xi Jinping since he came to power in 2012.
-Xi has said he is confident Hong Kong’s government can resolve the crisis.
+The unrest poses the gravest popular challenge to Chinese President Xi Jinping since he came to power in 2012.

 Beijing denies interfering in Hong Kong’s affairs and has blamed Western countries for stirring up unrest.